ppfeufer/aa-forum/README.md

 #### Apache

-In your vhost configuration you have a line `ProxyPassMatch ^/static !`, which tells the server where to find all the static files.
+In your vhost configuration, you have a line `ProxyPassMatch ^/static !`, which tells the server where to find all the static files.
 We are adding a similar line for the media, right below that one.